The Attorney General continues to represent the state in ongoing litigation concerning the 2000-2001 California Energy Crisis.

 Taking action against power generators and traders for unfair business practices, commodities fraud, and antitrust violations, the task force filed dozens of lawsuits and worked to undo price-gouging long-term contracts that California had signed under duress in the midst of the crisis.

 The task force further pressed the Federal Energy Regulatory Commission (“FERC”) for billions of dollars in refunds from energy companies that charged unjust, unreasonable rates.
-Despite legal roadblocks and hurdles thrown up by FERC, the Attorney General recovered more than $3.3 billion from power companies, including more than $2.5 billion in consumer benefits.
-[See chart: Getting Our Money Back.]
+Despite legal roadblocks and hurdles thrown up by FERC, the Attorney General has now recovered nearly $7.5 billion from power companies [See chart: Getting Our Money Back.]